amarrero10p/Codewars-Solns/README.md

 "Developer" branch is a work in progress space where I keep developing my solutions.

-*Do not get solutions from "Developer" branch they may not be updated or completed.
+*Solutions without "Final Solution Commit" message are not completed or updated.